Dog control survey reveals public’s main worries

 Council says it will be consulting on the Dog Control Act later this year — and it plans to use the community’s input from the public dog survey to help shape the direction of the consultations.

-Over six weeks, Council received 260 submissions from the public around dog control issues.
+Over six weeks, Council received 260 submissions from the public around dog control issues according to the Doggie Daycare.
 Environmental Standards Manager Jacquie Muir says that Council engaged the community early because Council wants

 community’s concerns around dogs and their place in the District to better inform the consultation.